QuantumCoherence/CarND-PID-Control-Project/PID Controller Project.md

-### Coding Notes
+### Coding and usage Notes
 No throttle PID
 Tweedle State Machine coded in the pid class, that fully implements the whole tweedle algorithm.
 The pid binary accepts following optional parameters

 ``./pid -tweedle" ``

-triggeres the tweedle process with starting values 0.1, 0.1, 0.1, sop when tol < 0.00001
+triggeres the tweedle process with starting values 0.1, 0.1, 0.1, It stops when tol < 0.00001

 ``./pid -tweedle -sp <float> -si <float> -sd <float> -mv <float>``

-start the pid controller with the specified p,, i, d and max_speed value mv
+start the pid controller with the specified p, i, d and max_speed -mv value

+``./pid ``

+triggers the pid controller with default parameters value as described above